mzowera/mzowera.github.io/README.md

 - Built GraphQL + Flask-based healthcare credentialing applications
 - Improved automation and refactored complex modules
 - Active in code reviews and suggesting scalable architectural improvements

 ---

+### 🏛️ Computer Programmer III (Part-Time) — Polytechnic University of the Philippines
+*March 24, 2025 – Present*
+- Contributed to the development of Knowledge Base Portals for the Information Quality Management Office (IQMO)
+- Focused on building accessible and well-structured information systems supporting document integrity and knowledge sharing
+- Collaborated in a multidisciplinary environment using Angular, .NET, and Git-based workflows

+---